visgl/deck.gl/docs/upgrade-guide.md

 - Non-breaking Change: The `_JSONConverter` class has been renamed to `JSONConverter` (deprecated alias still available).
 - Non-breaking Change: The `_JSONConverter.convertJson()` method has been renamed to `JSONConverter.convert()`  (deprecated stub still available).
 - Breaking Change: The `_JSONConverter` no longer automatically injects deck.gl `View` classes and enumerations.
-If reqiured need to import and add these to your `JSONConfiguration`.
+If required need to import and add these to your `JSONConfiguration`.
 - Removed: The `JSONLayer` is no longer included in this module.
 The code for this layer has been moved to an example in `/test/apps/json-layer`, and would need to be copied into applications to be used.